 Take advantage of loan forgiveness programs

 If your employer offers these programs and you have qualifying student loans, participate in them.
 Why pay your own student loan debt when someone else will do it for you?
+Alternatively, you could use this student loan payoff calculator to find out your pay off date.
 The State Department offers the Student Loan Repayment Program (SLRP), for those who qualify under the parameters of the program.
 If you are like most newly minted Foreign Service officers, you have moderate to significant to so big you don’t want to think about them loans and the SLRP is an easy way to knock out your loans.
 For those who may not qualify for the SLRP or are not in a position to serve in a service needs differential post, do a little research and see if you qualify for the Public Service Loan Forgiveness (PSLF) program and if so apply for it.
 The PSLF Program is intended to encourage individuals to enter and continue to work full-time in public service jobs.
 Under this program, borrowers may qualify for forgiveness of the remaining balance of their Direct Loans after they have made 120 qualifying payments on those loans while employed full time by certain public service employers.

 Max out your Thrift Savings Program (TSP) or contribute enough to get the agency match